gryclmn/interview/README.md

 ## Building/Running

-TODO: please provide instructions to build and run your program(s) along with any require tools an dependencies.
+### Required Dependencies
+Kotlin 1.3
+Java SDK 9

+### Building and Running
+Simply run Main.kt using your IDE, such as IntelliJ Community Edition.